sambanks5/BetMonitor/README.md

 Improved live bet monitor & feed for online gambling site.

 - Online gambling website had an outdated and errored monitoring program of bets coming through.
-- When a bet is placed, function within the system generates a text file with summary of bet details.
+- When a bet is placed, function within the system generates a file containing summary of bet details.
-- Old program used to display these files had become obsolete (was made in 2004), odds traders & support staff would not be able to run through bet feed - the 'tree' layout was limiting, and would only display the bet number, time and username.
-For staff to be able to pick out betting patterns, and keep track of users' bets, the design of the old program made tasks much more difficult & tedious.
+- Old program used to display these files had become obsolete (was made in 2004), odds traders & support staff would not be able to run through bet feed - the 'tree' layout was limiting.
-- Auto-generated text files were displaying a lot of unneeded information, traders would struggle to 'at a glance' understand the wager.
+- Auto-generated text files were displaying a lot of unneeded information, traders would struggle to 'at a glance' understand the wager info.
-- Finally, the main limitation is that the company 'database' containing full user, bet and event information is fully encrypted.
-Unfortunately then it's not possible to retrieve bet information this way.
+- Finally, the main limitation is that the betting 'database' containing full user, bet and event information is fully encrypted.

 Below is the old program used (hidden customer refs):